Grand Challenges in Immersive Technologies for Cultural Heritage: Discussion

 Digital immersion in the presentation of cultural heritage can sometimes lead to over-interpretation or misunderstanding, thus deviating from the original intention of technical intervention~\citep{muir2009eresearch}.
-For example, digital artifacts have the sole purpose of deepening the understanding and appreciation of real artifacts.
-When the focus is no longer on content but on technology, it may not be easy to use and distract visitors from cultural heritage, while leading to technological bias~\citep{havemann2008presentation}.
+For example, one of the purposes of digital artefacts is to deepen the understanding and appreciation of real artefacts.
+When the focus is no longer on content but on technology, it may not be easy to use and distract visitors from the cultural heritage, leading to technological bias~\citep{havemann2008presentation}.

-In addition, 3D reconstruction techniques have been implemented in many significant research projects for digital cultural heritage~\citep{colombo2005metric, keep2022mernda}; however, these techniques sometimes rely excessively on imagination and/or visual additions~\citep{gomes20143d,han2019image}.
+In addition, 3D reconstruction techniques have been implemented in many significant research projects for digital cultural heritage~\citep{colombo2005metric, keep2022mernda}; however, these techniques sometimes rely excessively on imagination and/or visual additions~\citep{gomes20143d,han2021image}.
 Spatiotemporal discrepancies, contextual detachment of real data, and technical errors in digital databases can further distort public understanding and compromise authenticity~\citep{colombo2005metric}.